The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Specification Issues

 Finally, we extend the production function \eqref{eq: ces3} by incorporating a four-level CES function, as in equation \eqref{eq: ces4}.
-Panel D indicates $\sigma_{fh}<\sigma_{mh}<\sigma_{fu}<\sigma_{mu}$ for each sector, as also seen in Table \ref{tab: baseline}.
-The null hypothesis of $\sigma_{fu}=\sigma_{mu}$ is strongly rejected in the goods and service sectors.
-This result implies that specification \eqref{eq: ces3} is rejected against specification \eqref{eq: ces4}.
-Thus, the relative magnitude of the estimated substitution parameters is consistent across specifications.
-The degrees of substitution between ICT capital and the four types of labor are smaller in the order of female skilled, male skilled, female unskilled, and male unskilled labor.
+Panel D indicates $\sigma_{fh}<\sigma_{mh}<\sigma_{fu}<\sigma_{mu}$ for each sector.
+The null hypotheses of $\sigma_{fh}=\sigma_{mh}$, $\sigma_{mh}=\sigma_{fu}$, and $\sigma_{fu}=\sigma_{mu}$ are strongly rejected for manufacturing, utilities, and services sectors.
+The results are consistent with specification \eqref{eq: ces4}.
+The relative magnitude of the estimated substitution parameters is consistent across specifications.